 The following sections will show a few methods to stretch your patent leather shoes to fit independently.

 You can easily break the shoes in or stretch them to fit more comfortably on your feet by simply wearing them.
-This way may take a bit longer, but it is pretty effective and will gradually stretch the shoes to fit your feet.
+This may take a bit longer, but it is pretty effective and will gradually stretch the shoes to fit your feet.

 The thick socks will help protect your feet against pinching and scuffing to prevent unnecessary pain and discomfort.